drvasanthi/RTL-Synthesis-Workshop/README.md

 In the above example the output d is evaluated first and x is evaluated next.
 Therefore the output d is evaluated based on the previous value of x.
 This creates a mismatch between Synthesis and Simulation output.

-The following figure shows the simulation output of above code.
+The following figure shows the `RTL simulation` output of above code.
 As it can be seen in the output waveform, the output y is evaluated based on the previous values of a and b.

 ![image](https://user-images.githubusercontent.com/67214592/183259330-8ce21bfe-25de-44b0-aeb4-891b8f8d0f8c.png)

+`Synthesis`

 ![image](https://user-images.githubusercontent.com/67214592/183259400-91bbebaa-e313-4ab0-bf8f-73d1582a7861.png)

-The following figure shows the simulation output based on the Gate level netlist.
+The following figure shows the `GLS` output based on the Gate level netlist.
 The waveform shows the correct execution of the output as compared to the previous output.

 ![image](https://user-images.githubusercontent.com/67214592/183259420-e5459f75-986e-403e-a9b3-ac17afb12c3a.png)